When it’s their child’s birthday, of course I wish parents “Happy Birthday!” Then I always add, “And Happy Birth Day, too.” Why?

 Jessi shared how her highly medical birth had initially left her feeling disconnected from the experience.
 Revisiting the birth through painting, she was able to reclaim it as her own.
-“I made meaning of it for myself," she said.
+“I made meaning of it for myself,” she told me.

 Jessi’s training in narrative and art therapy no doubt helped her to understand how looking back on her emotions and experiences from the birth could support her in making sense of and finding meaning in what had happened.

-Jessi told me she was also in a mother's group where the majority of their meetings were devoted to sharing birth stories, and said that while painting had allowed her to process her son's delivery, she knew many others for whom journaling had been a helpful tool.
-The common thread is expression.
+Jessi shared that she was also in a mother’s group where the majority of their meetings were devoted to sharing birth stories, and said that while painting had allowed her to process her son’s delivery, she knew many others for whom journaling had been a helpful tool.

-What I know from my own personal experience, as well as over a decade of professional experience, is that whether you have a baby shower, bris or baptism, create a birthing ritual, paint, journal or find ways to tell your birth or family story, the most important thing is to honor its meaning.
+What I know from my own personal experience, as well as over a decade of professional experience, is that whether you create a birthing ritual, share your birth story or paint, journal or find other means of creative expression, the most important thing is to claim meaning for ourselves.